aiurovet/parse_args/README.md

 - The function allows bundling for short (single-character) option names.
 There is a method `testNames` of `CliOptDef` and of `CliOptDefList` which can be called from unit tests to ensure all option and sub-option names are unique as well as no long option name can be treated as a combination of short options names.

+- Sub-option-first policy: if option `-a` has a sub-option `-b`, and there is also another major option `-b`, in the following situation `-b` will be treated as a sub-option: `-a -b -c`.
+Still `-b` will be treated as a major option in `-b -a -c`.
+This allows mixing options with similar sub-options.
+For instance, `|p,plain::>and,not,or,p,plain,r,regex|r,regex::>and,not,or,p,plain,r,regex` allows mixing two kinds of patterns with logical operations

 ## Usage

 The same can be found in the `example/parse_args_example.dart` (there is also another example on the use of sub-commands).